tomasb1805/credit_risk_modeling/README.md

 Note:
-While UK regulators such as the Financial Conduct Authority (FCA) and the Information Commissioner's Office (ICO) do impose a fixed threshold on scoring, but simply encourage that algorithmic processing systems must not produce unjustified adverse effects or discriminatory impacts, for the purpose of proof-of-concept and outlining a clearer project outcome, the USA Code of Federal Regulations Adversarial Impact approach (80% percent rule) is applied.
+It is worth to highlight that UK regulators such as the Financial Conduct Authority (FCA) and the Information Commissioner's Office (ICO) do not impose a strict fixed-threshold or a defined mathematical approach to lending scoring, and they simply encourage that algorithmic processing systems must not produce unjustified adverse effects or discriminatory impacts.
+For the purpose of proof-of-concept and outlining a clearer project outcome, the USA Code of Federal Regulations Adversarial Impact approach (80% percent rule, or 4/5ths of the highest score class) is applied.
-Footnotes at the end of the project will redirect the viewer for further research[1]
+Footnotes at the end of the project will redirect the viewer for further research: [ [2] ](#Footnotes)

 **Potential next steps:**